sky7740811/impaye-prediction/README.md

 # Impaye Prediction - Insurance Default Risk Modeling

-This project aims to predict which insured clients are at risk of missing payments ("impayés") based on their contract and demographic data.
+This project aims to predict which insured clients are at risk of missing payments based on their contract and demographic data.
 The work was done using real-world insurance datasets, anonymized for demonstration purposes.

 ---

 ## Project Overview
 - **Objective**: Build a machine learning pipeline to predict potential defaults in insurance payments
 - **Context**: Developed at ECA Assurances as part of internal data science efforts
-- **Outcome**: Increased recall on critical classes by 8%, improved model transparency
+- **Outcome**: Developed a final model achieving 71% precision in predicting payment defaults.

 ---